jacob-pro/recipes/mains/beef_quesadilla.md

 Steps:

 1. Finely dice the red onion and tomato.
-2. Pan fry with a little oil for 3 minutes.
+2. Pan fry the onion with a little oil for 3 minutes.
 3. Add the beef mince and fry for 3-4 minutes until lightly browned.
 4. Add the diced tomato and the rest of the ingredients, cook for 5 minutes.